edertone/TurboBuilder/TurboBuilder-Node/extras/help/installed-packages.md

 ## webpack

-Used to merge and create web deployment packages
+Used to merge and create web deployment packages and bundled libraries